 Although we don’t have any specific gay bars and clubs in Inverness, the nightlife here is extremely welcoming.
 Great local venues include Hootenanny, Gellions Bar and Ironworks, which all host live music for a fantastic night out.
 Also, Eden Court Theatre and Cinema is just around the corner, hosting a programme of live shows and entertainment throughout the year.
 Check out our upcoming theatre breaks.

 Inverness has an array of city centre restaurants and shops.
-Our own Torrish Restaurant and Bruach Bar are the perfect places to start, which offer a luxury dining experience, with cocktails and canapes, afternoon teas, sumptuous lunches and à la carte dinners.
+Our own Torrish Restaurant is the perfect place to start, which offers a luxury dining experience, with cocktails and canapes, afternoon teas, sumptuous lunches and à la carte dinners.
 Pick up some gifts and souvenirs at the Victorian Market, visit Eastgate Shopping Centre for high street names, or get lost in a book at the famous Leakey’s Bookshop.

 There are so many brilliant things to see and do around Inverness, from exploring Scottish history to thrilling outdoor activities.
 Top places to visit in the city include Inverness Castle Viewpoint, Inverness Museum and Art Gallery and the peaceful Ness Islands on the River Ness.
 In the surrounding area, there are fantastic Highland walks and historic attractions, such as the Clava Cairns and Culloden Battlefield.
 Loch Ness is right on our doorstep, and you must fit in a Boat Trip during your stay.
 Find more things to do and suggested itineraries in our Highlands Guide.